thgier/PotatoPresenter/README.md

 Implemented with C++ and the Qt5 Framework.
 Uses the KTextEditor, Antlr4 and the Breeze icons.

-Work in progress, application is not finished yet.
 Formula support needs: LaTeX, dvisvgm.